Blind Low Vision NZ Alexa FAQ

 Skills are voice-driven programs that you use to do things with your Amazon device.
 You can select them in the Amazon store, just like choosing apps for mobile devices.
 For more detailed information, please visit Amazon Feature Help on their website.

-How do I access the Blind Foundation skill?
+How do I access the Blind Low Vision skill?

-The next step is to register your Amazon account name with the Blind & Low Vision NZ, to authorise your access to the Blind Foundation skill.
+- The next step is to register your Amazon account name with Blind & Low Vision NZ, to authorise your access to the Blind Low Vision skill.
 Please call us on 0800 24 33 33 to confirm your Amazon account with the Library team.

-Once your account is confirmed, you will be able to access the Blind Foundation skill in your Alexa.
+- Once your account is confirmed, you will be able to access the Blind Low Vision skill in your Alexa.
 Open the Alexa app, either on a mobile device (smart phone or tablet), or online at https://alexa.amazon.com.au/.

-Search for “Blind Foundation” in the Alexa app, and select it from the search results.
-Then select “Enable Skill”, and you will be able to use it with your Alexa device.
+- Search for “Blind Low Vision” in the Alexa app, and select it from the search results.
+Then select “Enable Skill”, check the settings to share your e-mail, and you will be able to use it with your Alexa device.

-Alexa devices can be purchased from local electronic retailers throughout New Zealand.
+Alexa devices can also be purchased from local electronic retailers throughout New Zealand.
 There are different models with different capabilities and price ranges; the Dot is the cheapest, while the Echo has better sound quality.
+Newer models have been released since 2020, which remain compatible with our skill and others.

 No. Alexa stays in sleep mode until you wake her up by saying the command word, “Alexa”.
 After you wake her up, your command is recorded in order to process your request, and recording stops again while the system works to come back to you with a reply.